 Certificates: Create and Manage SSL Certificates

-Manage SSL certificates, creating self-signed certificates and certificate requests, importing certificates signed by a certificate authority, and determining which IP addresses should be secured by which certificates.
+Manage SSL certificates, creating self-signed certificates and certificate requests,

 The Bomgar Appliance comes with a self-signed certificate pre-installed.
 However, to effectively use your Bomgar Appliance, you also need to create a self-signed certificate at minimum, preferably requesting and uploading a certificate signed by a certificate authority.